 Our rhetoric faculty is among the most multifaceted anywhere.
 Our breadth gives students the opportunity to master a diverse range of perspectives on rhetorical issues, as well as the chance to work closely with faculty mentors.

-Our faculty focus on a wide range of issues within rhetoric and professional communication, including multi-modal communication pedagogy (Blakely, Russell), visual rhetoric (Kostelnick, LaWare), workplace communication (Sauer), technology (Russell, Sauer), the history of rhetoric (Russell), and public address (LaWare, Slagell).
+Our faculty focus on a wide range of issues within rhetoric and professional communication, including multimodal communication pedagogy (Russell), visual rhetoric (Kostelnick, LaWare), workplace communication (Sauer), technology (Russell, Sauer), the history of rhetoric (Russell), and public address (LaWare, Slagell).

 We integrate communication with various forms of subject-matter expertise; as a result, we have students with bachelor’s and master’s degrees from a wide range of fields.

 Impact on the Profession

-The many publications that ISU faculty members have produced and edited are heavily cited in other publications and have earned faculty members over a dozen national awards.
-The Journal of Business and Technical Communication is published from the ISU department, as are the Technical Communication Library (physically located and directed here), and The Journal for Business Communication (also edited at Iowa State).
+The numerous publications that ISU faculty members have produced and edited are heavily cited in other publications and have earned faculty members many national awards.

 100% Placement Rate for PhD Graduates

-Among our PhD alumni who looked for an academic position, there is a 100% placement rate.
-Our graduates serve in departments across the country and around the world, and are well-prepared for positions in both academia and industry.
+Among our PhD alumni who have looked for an academic position, there is a 100% placement rate.
+Our graduates serve in departments across the country and around the world and are well prepared for positions in both academia and industry.

 Digital technologies are an essential part of professional communication.
 The skill to use them to produce high-quality communication products is not a talent; it is mastered by working in communities that foster such skills.
 The Rhetoric and Professional Communication programs have access to some of the best computer/technology resources available to any rhetoric program in the world; our technology resources are far superior to those in many other rhetoric programs.